NechamaVerbov/CPPUnderTheHood/README.md

 # CPPUnderTheHood
-Implementing the part of the C++ compiler that C doesn't have
+Implementing the part of the C++ compiler that C doesn't have.

 Implement 'CFront' in three stages: